Arpita-deb/Top_Indian_Firms_Market_Capitalization-Analysis_For_2018/README.md

 * ### Problem Statement: I am tasked to analyse the market competition for the management of the Fortune top 500 companies in India for Financial Year 2018 to provide better results.

-* ### Questions I want to find answers from this analysis:

-  - Which company has the largest/smallest market share in terms of sales?
-  - How does market capitalization correlate with sales figures?
-  - Are there any outliers with disproportionately high/low sales for their market cap?
-  - What is the average market capitalization and sales in each industry segment?
-  - Which companies are showing consistent growth in sales over the quarters?

 * ### Tools used:
   - Microsoft Excel - For Initial Data Cleaning (Removing Typographic error)
   - Alteryx - Data Preparation, Join, Analysis